 Cellars

-Repair category -
+Repair category N/A

-Notes None.
+Notes Not applicable.

-Electricity

-Repair category 1

-Notes The Institute of Engineering and Technology recommends that inspections and testings are undertaken at least every ten years and on a change of occupancy.
-It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with present IET regulations.
+Electricity Repair category 2 Notes We understand that aspects of the electrical installation have been upgraded within relatively recent times, however dated components were noted, including the consumer unit.
+A suitably qualified electrician can provide further advice in this regard.
+The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.